AldiT/libdl/README.md

 * And execute ```./libdl```

 ### The whole program is set up on the Layer_tests.cpp file under tests folder (this is where **main** function is)
+ The points which are being predicted are also specified in the main function, if you feel that you need to test new points just add some rows to the end of the input variable of type Eigen::MatrixXd.

+ ## Or

+ You can create a new Eigen::MatrixXd variable at the end of the main function (where it is tested, right before the cout << "Output") and feed it to the test run **lines 98-103**